 a smooth start to the year

-This summer-time policy is a move to attract and retain the best and brightest talent New Zealand has to offer.
+This summer-time policy aims to attract and retain the best and brightest talent New Zealand has to offer.

 finding your flex

-At Randstad we believe that workers should be supported in finding a sustainable life balance so it’s great to see New Zealand businesses, like Vodafone, finding innovative ways to offer this.
+At Randstad, we believe workers should be supported in finding a sustainable life balance.
+Hence, it’s great to see New Zealand businesses, like Vodafone, finding innovative ways to offer this.
 Our research shows that employees rank work-life balance – or lack of it – as their #2 reason for leaving a company.
 What’s more, many believe that the customer experience begins with the employee journey.
-Happy employees also mean happy customers, which has to be good for business.
+Happy employees also mean delighted customers, which must be good for business.

-While work-life balance is close to the top of the list for Kiwi workers in terms of importance within a job role, our employer brand research in 2019 indicated that there is some disconnect between what employees want and what employers offer.
+While work-life balance is close to the top of the list for Kiwi workers in terms of importance within a job role, our employer brand research in 2019 indicated some disconnect between what employees want and what employers offer.

-When you present your case you must make sure you’re speaking your manager’s language – what’s in it for them, why should they give you a flexible arrangement?
+When you present your case, you must make sure you’re speaking your manager’s language – what’s in it for them, and why should they give you a flexible arrangement?

 You may also find it worthwhile to enlist support or input from others in the organisation, such as your human resources team.

-The most important thing is clear communication from both sides of the table in order to reach an agreement that works for both the employee and employer.
+The most important thing is clear communication from both sides of the table to reach an agreement that works for both the employee and employer.

 walk the talk

 Ultimately, for flexible arrangements to work, the leadership of the organisation has to be seen to embrace it themselves.
-This creates psychological safety for employees – if they see their leadership leaving early or working by remote from time to time then they know it’s OK to do it too.
+This creates psychological safety for employees – if they see their leadership leaving early or working remotely from time to time, then they know it’s OK to do it too.

 At Randstad, we take on feedback from staff and continually review our work-life balance practises.
 These include but are not limited to work-from-home days, spontaneous flexibility to assist with balancing personal commitments and flexible working.